emilybache/RPG-Combat-Approval-Kata/README.md

 RPG Combat Kata
 ===============

-This is a fun kata that has you building simple combat rules as for a role-playing game (RPG).
+This kata has you building simple combat rules as for a role-playing game (RPG).
 The domain doesn't include a map or any other character skills apart from their ability to damage and heal one another.

 The problem is broken down into a sequence of iterations to help you to focus on doing one thing at a time.
 There are also a couple of retrospectives where you are invited to reflect